Opuntia macrorhiza Engelm.

 Please note there is considerable uncertainty about the taxonomy of O. macrorhiza, and it is often confused with a Midwestern species named O. humifusa (devil's-tongue).
 It is clear that we have only one of the two species in Minnesota, but it is not entirely clear which one it is.
 The information included in this profile is specific to the entity that occurs in Minnesota regardless of its name.

-The only other Opuntia in Minnesota is O. fragilis (brittle prickly pear), which has smaller stem segments.
+The only other Opuntia in Minnesota is O. fragilis (brittle prickly pear), and it has smaller stem segments.

 In Minnesota, O. macrorhiza occurs on the margins of bedrock exposures and in associated dry prairie communities, specifically in thin, dry soil over granite, quartzite, and gneiss.
 Opuntia macrorhiza often roots directly in the rock crevices where a small amount of coarse, wind-borne soil accumulates.
 It is also found where the bedrock is covered by a somewhat thicker layer of soil a few to several inches deep.
 Even when the bedrock is not visible at the surface of the ground, it still has a profound influence on the surface vegetation.